U.S. trade deficit narrows as exports hit two-year high

 3 Min Read

-WASHINGTON, (Reuters) - The U.S. trade deficit fell in May as exports increased to their highest level in just over two years, but trade could still weigh on economic growth in the
+WASHINGTON, July 6 (Reuters) - The U.S. trade deficit fell in May as exports increased to their highest level in just over two years, but trade could still weigh on economic growth in the second quarter.

 The Commerce Department said on Thursday the trade gap decreased 2.3 percent to $46.5 billion.
 April's trade deficit was unrevised at $47.6 billion.
 Economists polled by Reuters had forecast the trade gap falling to $46.2 billion in May.